redhat-openinfra-lab/openinfra-docs/docs/OCPBaremetalPI.md

     > NOTE: The user name is kubeadmin.
 The password can be found on the bootstrap server in the kni users’ ~/clusterconfig/auth directory in the the kubeadmin-password file.

+    > You will also need to add an entry in your /etc/hosts file for the DNS resolution.

 ## Using a JumpHost from OpenStack